What Size Boat Requires A Captain’s License?

 An Overview of US Boat Captain’s License and Boater Education Requirements

 New boaters often find what size boat requires a captain’s license confusing because the exact requirements vary from state to state.
 Plus, things have changed in recent years.
-So here’s an overview of what you need to research to find out how to legally operate your boat in your state.

 First, everyone wants to know if they need a captain’s license.
 This is the only part where the United States Coast Guard is involved, but the Coast Guard does not issue a “captains license.”
 Instead, they issue Merchant Mariner Credentials (MMC) with different grades, from engineers and deckhands to mates, operators, and masters.
-A “captain,” at least in Coast Guard standards, is considered a “master” or ‘operator.”
+A “captain,” at least in Coast Guard standards, is considered a “master” or “operator”.

 So, who needs a USCG captain’s license?
 The only person who must have one is when operating a boat for commercial purposes with paying passengers onboard.
 It could be an inspected vessel or an uninspected vessel.
 If a commercial vessel or an inspected vessel, you must hold a master’s license with the appropriate tonnage.
 If it’s an uninspected vessel with six passengers or less, you can use an OUPV license (Operator of Uninspected Passenger Vessels–commonly called the “six-pack license”).